 Our Mission

-Noah's Ark is a non-profit organization dedicated to helping the animals of
+Noah's Ark is a non-profit organization dedicated to help the animals of

 Carlsbad and surrounding Eddy County.
 We strive to educate the public about